Bg

 There are so many ways you can support your toddler as they navigate 15 month developmental milestones.

-As your baby enters into their toddler years, they’ll continue to build their vocabulary.
+As your child enters into their toddler years, they’ll continue to build their vocabulary.
 You can help your child with their language development by building upon the words they already say.

 For example, if they say “Ball” (as they reach towards the ball), you can say, “Yes, that’s a ball!
 That’s a big, red, ball.
 Would you like to play with the ball?”.
-This adds context to the words your baby knows and helps them learn additional vocabulary as well.
-[8]
+This adds context to the words your little one knows and helps them learn additional vocabulary as well. []

 You may notice more screaming, crying, and hitting than before when your little one is upset.
 Tantrums are normal!
 These tantrums indicate that they are feeling overwhelmed and tend to escalate when they’re tired or hungry.

 These big feelings can be incredibly difficult to navigate as a parent.
 It’s natural to feel frustrated, and you may even feel helpless – but try to be patient and respond with a calm voice.
-At this age, it can be most helpful to try to distract your baby away from whatever is upsetting them.
-For example, engage your child in a challenge (Let’s see how fast you can put your toys away!), use humor to make your child laugh, or ask your child a question.
-Remember that, for your baby, these tantrums are often the only way they know how to express themselves.
+At this age, it can be most helpful to try to distract your child away from whatever is upsetting them.
+For example, engage your little one in a challenge (Let’s see how fast you can put your toys away!), use humor to make your child laugh, or ask your child a question.
+Remember that these tantrums are often the only way your little one knows how to express themselves.

 As much as you can, allow your child to feed themselves.
 This fosters adventurous eating and can help prevent avoidance of textures and certain foods in some cases.
 You can also use mealtimes to teach your child how to use a fork and spoon correctly, which is another important 15 month milestone.

 One of the important milestones in your 15 month old’s motor skill development is being able to stack 2 small objects.
 Provide plenty of opportunities to practice by engaging them with blocks.
-Playing together can also be a bonding time for you and your baby.
+Playing together can also be a bonding time for you and your little one.

 As 15 month olds’ language and movement skills develop, they’re eager to get out and explore their environment.
 Almost like a little teenager, they want to be independent – even though, as a parent, you know they’re not there yet.